 Of course, we didn’t forget about your little ones!
-So aside from adult blankets, we also included patterns that are small enough for kids.
+So aside from adult blankets, we also included crochet butterfly patterns that are small enough for kids.

 Are you ready to see some lovely crochet butterfly blanket patterns?

-First on the list is this delicate looking butterfly blanket from Lottie & Albert.
+First on the list is this delicate looking crochet butterfly blanket pattern from Lottie & Albert.
 If you have never tried the filet crochet technique, this can be a great practice project for you!

-So if you’re looking for a delicate and light butterfly blanket, you should check out this one!
+So if you’re looking for a delicate and light butterfly blanket crochet, you should check out this one!